mattermost/mattermost-load-test-ng/docs/terraform_loadtest.md

 cp config/deployer.sample.json config/deployer.json
 ```

 Detailed documentation for the deployer's config can be found [here](deployer_config.md).
-At least, make sure to set the `SSHPublicKey` to the path of your public key, `MattermostLicenseFile` to the path of an enterprise license, and the `ClusterName` to a unique value.
+At least, make sure to set the `SSHPublicKey` to the path of your public key, `MattermostLicenseFile` to the path of an enterprise license, and the `ClusterName` to a unique value within your AWS account.

 ## Deployment